Sachin-kumar987/JS-mini-game-project/README.md

 🚩 Live Demo

-   Current version running at: js-mini-gamepro.netlify.app
+   Current version running at:  https://js-mini-gamepro.netlify.app/

 ✨ Included Games

 🎴 Memory Game – Test your memory skills by matching pairs of cards.

 🔨 Hammer the Mole – A reflex-based game where you score points by clicking moles.

 🎯 Hangman Game – Guess the hidden word before you run out of chances.

 📊 Quiz Game – Answer multiple-choice questions with instant feedback.

 🐍 Snake Game – Classic snake game with score tracking.

 ✊✋✌ Rock Paper Scissors – Play against the computer with random choices.

 ⭕❌ Tic Tac Toe – A two-player or AI-based strategic board game.

 ♟ Chess Game – A simplified chess game to challenge your strategy.